lboogaard/crosshair/README.md

 # crosshair
 A simple module to add a crosshair marker to matplotlib.

-Here to test-drive and expand, before pushing it to the matplotlib repository.
+It is currently being tested and expanded, before pushing it to the matplotlib repository.

+Feel free to contribute!

 ## Usage